-construct a credible post-meltdown replacement - popularly known as Basel III.52 These efforts have struggled for success, and may now be giving way to "Basel IV," an effort to make capital supervision more effective and efficient in a post-meltdown environment.^{52a} p.
-746: Add the following at the end of § 3.b:
+construct a credible post-meltdown replacement - popularly known as Basel III.
+52 These efforts have struggled for success, and are now giving way to "Basel IV," an effort to make capital supervision more effective and efficient in a post-meltdown environment. ^{52a}